Watertown Arsenal

 The Watertown Arsenal was a major American arsenal located on the northern shore of the Charles River in Watertown, Massachusetts.
-The site is now registered on the ASCE's List of Historic Civil Engineering Landmarks and on the US National Register of Historic Places, and it is home to a park, restaurants, mixed use office space, and currently serves as the national headquarters for athenahealth.
+The site is now registered on the ASCE's List of Historic Civil Engineering Landmarks and on the US National Register of Historic Places, and it is home to a park, restaurants, mixed use office space, and formerly served as the national headquarters for athenahealth.

 History

 The arsenal was established in 1816, on 40 acre of land, by the United States Army for the receipt, storage, and issuance of ordnance.
 In this role, it replaced the earlier Charlestown Arsenal.
 The arsenal's earliest plan incorporated 12 buildings aligned along a north–south axis overlooking the river.
 Alexander Parris, later designer of Quincy Market, was architect.
 Buildings included a military store and arsenal, as well as shops and housing for officers and men.
 All were made of brick with slate roofs in the Federal style, and a high wall enclosed the compound.
 By 1819 all buildings were completed and occupied.

 The arsenal's site, duties, and buildings grew gradually until the American Civil War, enlarging beyond the original quadrangle.
 During the war it greatly expanded to produce field and coastal gun carriages, and the war's impetus led to the quick construction of a large machine shop and smith shop built as contemporary factories, as well as a number of smaller buildings.

 During the Civil War, a new commander's quarters was commissioned by then-Capt.
 Thomas J. Rodman, inventor of the Rodman gun.
 The lavish, 12700 sqft, quarters would ultimately become one of the largest commander's quarters on any US military installation.
 This mansion is now on the National Register of Historic Places.
 The expense ($63,478.65) was considered wasteful and excessive and drew a stern rebuke from Congress, which then promoted Rodman to brigadier general and sent him to command Rock Island Arsenal on the frontier in Illinois, where he built an even larger commander's quarters.

 Activities and new construction at the Watertown Arsenal continued to gradually expand until the early 1890s.